2040 Nuuanu

 No analysis available

-Searched remarks for 'parking fee', 'monthly parking', 'additional parking cost', or similar terms; listings describe deeded/assigned/covered/secured parking but do not specify any separate monthly fee.
-Fee is therefore unknown from remarks.
+I searched for terms like 'parking fee', 'monthly parking', 'additional parking cost' and similar phrases; none were found.
+Remarks describe deeded/assigned/guest parking but do not state any monthly fee, so the parking fee is unknown from remarks.

 Several independent listings highlight guest parking, including one specifying '4 guest parking spaces' and another noting 'Guest Parking Available in Front of Building!'
 With 8/11 MLS entries checking GUEST and consistent description in remarks, the building clearly offers designated guest/visitor parking.